“Whatever you did for one of these least brothers of mine, you did for me.”

 A Two-Year Training Course for Seminary Teachers and Priests in Cameroon

-Those priests who are responsible for the formation of future generations of priests have a great responsibility on their shoulders.
+The priests responsible for the formation of future religious leaders in Cameroon have a great responsibility on their shoulders.
 For the sake of the young men under their care, they themselves must be living witnesses to Christ and to the Gospel.
 At the same time, they must be highly qualified intellectually while also being possessed of great psychological sensitivity towards the seminarians.

 One of the most important factors in their work is the discernment required for the selection of the right candidates.
 Scandals in many different countries have demonstrated how disastrous it can be for the wrong kind of candidates to be admitted to the priesthood.
 It is urgently necessary to make a very careful selection – which begins even before the young man has entered the seminary.